• Home

 During the Second World War, the branch was closed and the station used as a public air raid shelter, with the tunnels being employed to store the Elgin Marbles and other precious artefacts from the British Museum.
 Service resumed in 1946, but ended permanently in 1994 after the cost of a lift replacement was deemed uneconomic for the 600 or so passengers who passed through every day.

-Because the station is at the end of the line, it has proved an ideal venue for film crews and it can be glimpsed in films as diverse as Battle of Britain, Superman IV, The Krays, An American Werewolf in London and Patriot Games.
+Because the station is at the end of the line, it has proved an ideal venue for film crews, and it can be glimpsed in films as diverse as Battle of Britain, Superman IV, The Krays, An American Werewolf in London and Patriot Games.
 It has also represented ‘Sun Hill’ tube station in television’s The Bill and appeared in Take It or Leave It (the film that chronicles the career of pop group Madness).
 The tunnel was used in Prodigy’s ‘Firestarter’ pop video.
 Legend has it that people who are employed to clean the stations and tunnels are scared of a mysterious figure, who roams the station at night.
 Legend is that the ghost that haunts the station is that of an actress, who did not manage to fulfil her dreams - the station stood on the former plot of the Strand theatre.

 The pics of Aldwych tube station below were taken by Brian Mcdonnell: